andreypopp/react-async/README.md

 ### Manually injecting fetched state

-If you'd need more control over how state is injected into your markup you can pass a third argument to the `renderComponentToString` callback function which contains a snapshot of the current server state:
+If you'd need more control over how state is injected into your markup you can pass a third argument to the `renderComponentToStringWithAsyncState` callback function which contains a snapshot of the current server state:

     ReactAsync.renderComponentToStringWithAsyncState(
       Component(),